 .
 BaconWizard17 mainly runs that one, but Outsider and Ceamonks cover that one as well.Q:

 I'm still confused on this.
 What do I do?A:

-You can message Outsider by sending him a personal message either here or on our Discord server.
-He responds faster on Discord, but he will respond to you either way.
+You can message Outsider, BaconWizard, or Ceamonks by sending any of us a personal message either here or on our Discord server.
+We respond faster on Discord, but one of us will respond to you either way.

-Any further questions or concerns, just message me and I'll answer whenever I can.
+Any further questions or concerns, just message any of us and we'll answer whenever I can.
 Remember, this is all for the good of the forum, and for everyone